YungBricoCoop/wombo-ai-scraper/README.md

 ## ✔️ Usage

-First you can edit the categories if you want on **line 25**.
-By default categories are: ["Mystical","HD","Synthwave","Vibrant"]

 To start the script you just need to run the following command : <code>python womboAiScraper.py </code>
 Then you need to answer the questions :
 ```python